open-metadata/OpenMetadata/docs/integrations/connectors/ibm-db2.md

 * MySQL as the backing store for all metadata
 * Airflow for metadata ingestion workflows

-If you have not already deployed OpenMetadata, please follow the instructions to [Run OpenMetadata](../../../overview/run-openmetadata.md) to get up and running.
+If you have not already deployed OpenMetadata, please follow the instructions to [Run OpenMetadata](../../../overview/run-openmetadata.md) to get up and running or follow the [OpenMetadata & Prefect](../../../overview/run-openmetadata-with-prefect.md) guide.

 ### Python (version 3.8.0 or later)